 Are the expenses categories logical?
 Most businesses have expenses categories such as rent, insurance, salaries and wages, taxes, and more.
 If any expense categories are missing, find out why and how is being paid.

 You should also determine the huge expenses.
 This could be salaries or other expenses.
 Besides, you should also find out why your business is borrowing money, from whom, and if the interest rates are reasonable.

-Create a common size statement
+Create a standardised statement

 Compile a year-to-year comparison statement

 A year-to-year comparison statement will help you to compare income statements for various years.
 Such analysis (Also see Benefits a Simple Financial Analysis Brings to Your Business) will help you to understand how your business has been performing for the past few years.
 Besides, you can make significant estimates plan for future business growth effectively.